-The Councillors have agreed to a rise of £9.65 per year which equates to 19p per week on a Band D household.
-The increased revenue will allow the council to manage and maintain the Kingshill Cemetery, Allotments, various Green Spaces and the town centre.
+The Councillors have agreed to a rise of £4.05 per year which equates to 8p per week on a Band D household.
+The increased revenue will allow the council to continue managing and maintaining the Kingshill Cemetery, Allotments, various Green Spaces, Long Street Car Park and the town centre.

 The Council will continue to support local groups and organisations including Dursley in Bloom, Dursley Welcomes Walkers and the volunteers of the Festive Dursley group who will be arranging the Summer Stalls in July in addition to the annual Christmas light switch-on event.

-To promote tourism in the area the Town Council are working in partnership with Gloucestershire County Council to develop a new Visitor Information Centre located at Dursley Library and we are continuing to support the Cotswold Edge & Vale Tourism Network.
+To promote tourism in the area the Town Council are working in partnership with Gloucestershire County Council to develop a new Visitor Information Centre located at Dursley Library which will open in the spring of 2020.